Island Bay village upgrades

 Project updates

-Works on the Island Bay Parade safety improvement are underway, with contractors on site from 7am to 6pm, Monday to Friday.
-Works are expected to be completed in October 2024.
+Works on Island Bay main shopping area and safety improvements are on time and continuing along The Parade.
+Contractors are on site from 7am to 6pm, Monday to Friday.
+The stormwater lateral works which address localised surface runoff due adjustments in levels, is nearly complete.
+Overall works are expected to be completed in October 2024.

 We've extended the scope of our furniture plan and look forward to installing a few new benches and bike racks down the length of the Parade to Shorland Park as part of the upgrades.